AlexanderMac/http-request-builder/README.md

 http-request-builder
 ====================

 A node package for building HTTP request message from an object model.
+Can be used on server and client sides.

 ## Features
 * Building headers (with parameters).